A large area of open land at the southern edge of Lambeth, offering amazing views across large parts of South London.

-The Common is a popular place for walking, jogging and sports as well as being an important stop on the Capital Ring, a long-distance circular walking route that goes around Greater London.
+The Common is popular for walking, jogging and sports as well as an important stop on the 'Capital Ring', a long-distance circular walking route around large parts of Greater London.

 Streatham Common is managed through a range of partners including the Friends of Streatham Common and Streatham Common Cooperative (SCCoop), with local people and businesses helping to conserve and manage the woodlands, the paddling pool, and the adjacent Rookery.

 The Common is a key site within London Wildlife Trust’s 'Great North Wood' project.
 This is helping raise awareness of the original Great North Wood, as well as improving people’s access to and ownership of their local open spaces through new signage, volunteering and guided walks or talks.

 Streatham Common, along with the Rookery, is a Borough "Site of Importance for Nature Conservation" (or SINC) for the London Borough of Lambeth.
 This is in recognition of its importance not just for wildlife, but also for people living in both Lambeth and London to enjoy access to nature.

 Streatham Common is a holder of a number of awards from London In Bloom, such as ‘Common of the Year’ and ‘Large Conservation Area of the Year’.
 These recognise the hard work and achievements made in order to provide visitors and residents of Lambeth with a safe, welcoming and popular open space they can be proud of.